willsew/ds_portfolio/README.md

 # Data Science Portfolio for William Seward

 Hi!
-This repo contains a mix of personal and MIDS projects involving stats, ML, and DE.
+This repo contains personal projects as well as coursework from UC Berkeley's Master's in Information and Data Science (MIDS) revolving around stats, ML, and DE.

 ---